mbjacobs/SI507FinalProject/README.md

 ```
 $ python3 final_project_app.py --init
 ```

+## Data presentation

+Once the Flask application is running, the user should navigate to "http://127.0.0.1:5000/index" in a web browser (or whatever port Flask is hosting the site on, if port 5000 is already in use on your system).

+The user should see a web page with a table of books and movie information presented to them.
+There is the option to sort the table by different column types (Type, Title, Author, or Bechdel Status) in either ascending or descending order.
+The user must select an option for EACH radio button, and then click the Update button in order to change the presentation of results in the table.

 ## Application Structure
 This application follows the MVC (Model-View-Controller) design pattern.
 The View layer is index.html, which is found in